 5.2.4 Uplink Reference signal

 For PUSCH demodulation, uplink demodulation reference signals are transmitted in the 4-th block of the slot in normal CP.
+In case of subslot-PUSCH, the presence and position of demodulation reference signals are indicated to the UE.
 Uplink demodulation reference signals are also transmitted for PUCCH demodulation.
 The uplink demodulation reference signals sequence length equals the size (number of sub-carriers) of the assigned resource.

 The uplink reference signals are based on sequences having constant amplitude and zero autocorrelation.